Earth. Air. Water. Gillings.

 Or rather, he built two such structures.

 Another similar chamber was built on the roof of the UNC School of Public Health in 2002.
-These unique study devices are among the only ones of their kind in the world for analyzing effects of sunlight on gases and aerosols—especially diesel and gasoline emissions from motor vehicles—over specific lengths of time in conditions that replicate virtually any rural or urban location on the planet.
+These unique study devices are among the only ones of their kind in the world for analyzing effects of sunlight on gases and aerosol — especially diesel and gasoline emissions from motor vehicles — over specific lengths of time in conditions that replicate virtually any rural or urban location on the planet.
 Refinements allow scientists to study direct effects of these emissions on lung tissue.
 The smog chambers and the faculty expertise that brought them into being has made UNC’s Gillings School the go-to place for atmospheric scientists specializing in helio-chemistry, advanced process analysis of results for regulatory issues, and health and environmental policy.

 Complementing these efforts, the Gillings School continues its leadership in other efforts focused on understanding and remediating pollutants in the air, ground and water that impact human health, and on policy issues aimed at preventing further pollution.